IamIremIdil/IamIremIdil/README.md

 <br/>

-Computer engineering student finishing up her degree in istanbul. currently interning at a logistics company dealing with RAG pipelines, backend, etc.
+Computer Engineering student finishing up her degree in Istanbul. currently interning at a logistics company dealing with RAG pipelines, backend and image processing.
 Right now my side project is [**StudyNest**](https://github.com/IamIremIdil/study-nest), a full-stack study companion with Pomodoro, mood tracking, and a friends system.
-I originally built it as a gift and it got forked (my first fork!) which was unexpectedly wholesome.
+It was originally built as a gift and later got forked by another developer, which was unexpectedly wholesome.

 <br/>